iota-community/Community-Governance/README.md

 ### This is how a user will cast a valid vote:

- - [ ] Users will be able to connect from the Treasury Website to their Firefly Wallet.
-A deep link functionality will be executed in Firefly.
-All relevant settings for the vote execution can be done on the Website.
-The Website will have no direct access to the Firefly Wallet or any security-sensitive information of the users.
-It is only a tool that creates the exact transaction logic and transfers this info to Firefly using the deep link function.
+ - [ ] You will be able to connect from the treasury website’s voting application to your Firefly wallet.
+You will prepare your vote in the voting application, where you can state your opinion and decide which wallet and token balance should participate in the vote.
+You can click/unclick all wallets in the profile.
+If you only want to use some of your tokens, it is recommended to collect them in a separate wallet in your profile.
+If you confirm your decision, a deep link functionality will be executed, and your Firefly wallet will open.

  - [ ] The user will be able to decide which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile).
 Users can create Wallets with the number of tokens they aim to use as votes and could use this as a voting wallet

  - [ ] After the amount of Votes is chosen, the user must now decide for which option the vote should count - Burn or Build

- - [ ] The user unlocks the vote in Firefly with the Stronghold password and confirms the decision
+ - [ ] After logging in to your profile, you will only need to confirm the pre-prepared voting transaction with your Stronghold password or Nano Ledger.
+All relevant settings for the vote execution have been prepared from the voting application on this website.
+Please note: if you have several profiles, you will need to vote for every profile separately.
+After the first profile has executed the vote in Firefly, return to the voting application here on the website and start the process again using the next profile.
+The website itself will have no direct access to the Firefly wallet’s security functions.
+To access Firefly, deep links are used.
+Deep links are tools that create the exact transaction logic and transfer this information to Firefly using a predefined link format.

-**The Deeplink received by Firefly initiates the following logic after confirmation of the vote by the user via Stronghold password of Ledger confirmation:**
+**Firefly initiates the following logic upon receiving the deep link and your confirmation via your Stronghold password or Ledger Nano device:**

- - [ ] Every involved address sends a transaction that inherits the amount of Votes = IOTA Tokens chosen by the voter to itself.
-If the wallet contains several addresses, the amount will be selected from those addresses to match.
-Addresses send tokens to themselves.

- - [ ] As an indexation Payload of these Transactions, the opinion (Burn / Build) will be attached as Data in the message payload
+ - [ ] Your tokens will be moved in a transaction to the same address where they already reside.
+During this transaction to your address, the opinion (Burn or Build) will be attached as data in the message payload of the transaction.
+This makes it possible for the nodes that observe the tangle, to see that you have voted with your tokens for one or the other option.

--  [ ] With this system, the user is always in control of the funds.
-All IOTA Tokens will stay in the user’s wallet and are not moved out of the owner’s control.
-If the owner can hold the tokens over the defined timeframe on the addresses, the vote weight counts full.
-If the owner decides to move the tokens earlier, they will not count complete, but the time the tokens have been used to vote will be taken as a percentage of the total voting power (7 days holding of 10 days total holding period will count 70%)
+-  [ ] All IOTA tokens will stay in your wallet and will not be moved out of your control.
+If you hold tokens over the defined timeframe on the addresses, the vote weight counts in full.
+Should you decide to move the tokens earlier, they will not carry their full weight potential.
+-The number of milestones the tokens have been counted by the nodes voting on a voting option will be applied as a percentage of their total voting power (seven days holding out of a total holding period of 10 days will count as 70%).
+The nodes only recognize and count milestones not hours or days, So if 1000 milestones are defined as a holding period, but your tokens have only been counted for 700 milestones with the voting data attached, you can only achieve 70% of your potential voting weight.

 Detailed current specification (still work in progress) to find here: